Recent blog posts

 Simon Schama, historian.

-Last month the government white paper on charter renewal required the BBC to cement diversity measures to better represent the UK's different ethnicities and communities.
-This month the House of Lords has recommended that Channel 4 should not be privatised in order to safeguard its commitment to public service broadcasting and on-screen diversity.
+Over the summer the government published more details about charter renewal and a call for the BBC to better represent the UK's different ethnicities and communities.
+The House of Lords are also concerned with diversity - they recommended that proposals to privatise Channel 4 should be shelved in order to safeguard the network's commitment to public service broadcasting and on-screen diversity.

-At the Sandford St Martin Trust we believe this obligation is ever more important in the modern world.
-And in particular, we'd argue, there is need for greater understanding of religious issues and religious diversity, in order to deliver proper coverage of world affairs and community issues in the UK.
-Diversity includes ethnicity, sexuality and regional difference but religious diversity needs to be properly acknowledged and recognised in this mix.
+At the Sandford St Martin Trust we believe the commitment to representing diversity - and religious diversity particularly - is ever more important in the modern world.
+We argue that in order to deliver proper coverage of world affairs and community issues in the UK, broadcasters have an obligation to be religiously literate and interested in religious issues and religious diversity.
+Yes: diversity includes ethnicity, sexuality and regional difference but different belief systems and the impact they have on societies also need to be properly acknowledged and recognised in this mix.

 For more information about the Trust's advocacy work and our public inquiry submissions, please go to our News page.